staslev/LeetCode-refactored/README.md

 Looking at the original solution, this is hardly the case.
 Even though it's clean, the cognitive load is far from trivial given the loops and the conditional expression in one of them.

 A nice way to quantify this cognitive load is a metric called [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity).
 This metric can be computed in IntelliJ by running an inspection fittingly named *"over complex method"*.
 Running this inspection on the original LeetCode solutions produced complexity warnings time after time.
 Running it on the solutions present here did not.

+[Recent studies](https://par.nsf.gov/servlets/purl/10090357) on program comprehension also indicate that source coed lexicon (e.g., identifier naming, name-intent inconsistencies, etc.) have a negative effect on code readability.
+This implies that storing valuable information in a variable named `i` may not be the best idea when considering code readability.

 ### Dude, do you even know what TLDR  means?